MystenLabs/sui/crates/sui-framework/docs/sui_system.md

 ## Function `report_validator`

 Report a validator as a bad or non-performant actor in the system.
-Suceeds iff both the sender and the input <code>validator_addr</code> are active validators and they are not the same address.
+Succeeds iff both the sender and the input <code>validator_addr</code> are active validators and they are not the same address.
 This function is idempotent within an epoch.